H2CO3/Sparkling/doc/stdlib.md

 3. Array handling (spn_libarray)
 --------------------------------

-    nil sort(array arr [, function comparator [, any context]])
+    nil sort(array arr [, function comparator])

 `sort()` sorts the elements of `arr` in ascending order, using the comparator if present, or using the built-in `<` operator if no comparator is specified.
-The comparator takes two or three arguments: two elements of the array to be compared, and an optional context info value.
+The comparator function takes two: two elements of the array to be compared.
 It must return `true` if its first argument compares less than the second one, and `false` otherwise.
-The array to be sorted must contain integer keys only, and they keys should span the range `[0, sizeof arr)` without gap. `sortcmp()` works similarly to `sort()`, but it uses the function `comparator()` to compare elements.
-It should should return true if its first argument is ordered before the second one.
+The array must contain consecutive integer keys only.

     int linearsrch(array arr, any element)